 My to-go spot for a delicious vegan-friendly Kek.
 This cafe in Delft does not take reservations and fills up rapidly around lunchtime, so come early to grab a seat.
 Their vegan-friendly food is absolutely amazing and I struggle always to choose between their sandwiches, salads, and baked goods.
 The portions are obscene, so choose carefully.
 Their drinks are delicious too.
 The line can be long!

 Kaas & Wijn

 If you’re on a budget and looking for an affordable lunch, I recommend stepping into this cozy cheese store.
-In the back, you can get a sandwich for as little as 2.50 with fresh meat and/or cheese.
+In the back, you can get a sandwich for very little with fresh meat and/or cheese.
 It’s hard to get anything more Dutch or find anything as affordable.

 Dinner in Delft

 Hummus is one of my favorite places to bring guests when they visit Delft.
 This cozy Middle-Eastern inspired restaurant is 100% vegetarian and vegan-friendly.
 (Even the “meats” are vegan-friendly!)
 Not surprisingly, their hummus is delicious, but I always love their sabich and their fresh bread.
 The prices are reasonable and the service is typically quite good.
 It’s one of my favorite places to go out for a romantic dinner in Delft.

 A newer addition to Delft is Day Dream, which is a Canadian-owned sandwich company specializing in smoked pastrami.
 Their Montreal-style smoked pastrami is absolutely heavenly especially served with their perfectly salted fries.
 They also offer poutine.
 It’s a casual option, but one of my favorites!